Martin Scorsese: 1973–1989: Breakthrough and acclaim

-Scorsese's next project was his fifth collaboration with Robert De Niro, The King of Comedy (1983).
+Scorsese's next project was his fifth collaboration with De Niro, The King of Comedy (1982).
 It is a satire on the world of media and celebrity, whose central character is a troubled loner who ironically becomes famous through a criminal act (kidnapping).
 The film was an obvious departure from the more emotionally committed films he had become associated with.
 Visually, it was far less kinetic than the style Scorsese had developed previously, often using a static camera and long takes.
 Here the expressionism of his previous work gave way to moments of almost total surrealism.
 It still bore many of Scorsese's trademarks, however.
 The King of Comedy failed at the box office, but has become increasingly well regarded by critics in the years since its release.
 German director Wim Wenders numbered it among his 15 favorite films.
-Also, in 1983, Scorsese made a brief cameo appearance in the film Anna Pavlova (also known as A Woman for All Time), originally intended to be directed by one of his heroes, Michael Powell.
+In 1983, Scorsese made a brief cameo appearance in Anna Pavlova (also known as A Woman for All Time), originally intended to be directed by one of his heroes, Michael Powell.
 This led to a more significant acting appearance in Bertrand Tavernier's jazz film Round Midnight.
 He also made a brief venture into television, directing an episode of Steven Spielberg's Amazing Stories.

 With After Hours (1985), for which he won a Best Director Award at Cannes, Scorsese made an esthetic shift back to a pared-down, almost "underground" film-making style.
-Filmed on an extremely low budget, on location, and at night in the SoHo neighborhood of Manhattan, the film is a black comedy about one increasingly misfortunate night for a mild New York word processor (Griffin Dunne) and features cameos by such disparate actors as Teri Garr and Cheech and Chong.
-Along with the 1987 Michael Jackson music video "Bad", in 1986 Scorsese made The Color of Money, a sequel to the much admired Robert Rossen film The Hustler (1961) with Paul Newman, which co-starred Tom Cruise.
-Although adhering to Scorsese's established style, The Color of Money was the director's first official foray into mainstream film-making.
-The film finally won actor Paul Newman an Oscar and gave Scorsese the clout to finally secure backing for a project that had been a longtime goal for him: The Last Temptation of Christ.
+Filmed on an extremely low budget, on location, and at night in the SoHo neighborhood of Manhattan, the film is a black comedy about one increasingly misfortunate night for a mild New York word processor (Griffin Dunne) and features cameos by such disparate actors as Teri Garr and Cheech & Chong.
+Along with the 1987 Michael Jackson music video "Bad", in 1986 Scorsese made The Color of Money, a sequel to Robert Rossen's The Hustler (1961) with Paul Newman, which co-starred Tom Cruise.
+Although adhering to Scorsese's established style, The Color of Money was Scorsese's first official foray into mainstream film-making.
+The film finally won Newman an Oscar and gave Scorsese the clout to finally secure backing for a project that had been a longtime goal for him: The Last Temptation of Christ.